aligfellow/plotprofile/docs/source/usage/data-input.rst

 Data Input
 ===========

-This outlines the data types that are required for plotting with ``plotProfile``.
+This outlines the data types that are required for plotting with ``plotprofile``.

 Energies
 -----------